Skip to content

 class RootComponent

-Yes, a simplest component is just a normal class.
+Yes, the simplest component is just a normal class.
 No need to extend a class from the library, or implement an interface.

 Extracting an interface